jouellnyc/UART/sim800L/README.md

 #### I first tried with Hologram.io.

+I tried first by putting  the sim800L upto near my  window using USB power to the pico and 5V wall power for the simb00l.

 I connected a few times.
 But only about 3 or 4 in a short window of time.
 Out of probably a 100 attempts over a few days.
-I put the sim800L upto my window.

 I tried on the roof:

 ![image](https://github.com/user-attachments/assets/05b6f8c8-2fc3-440b-99e0-176c2ab6f1c9)

 I tried being mobile in an open area:

 ![image](https://github.com/user-attachments/assets/cc82cffb-90fe-4cbd-bbed-6da64a1ee2ee)

-Really never got a consistent connect.
+Really never got a consistent connect after the first few times.

 Support told me it's a dice roll for now:

 ![image](https://github.com/user-attachments/assets/ad40d289-8f49-4145-a4d8-88a86f9c9e24)

 NOTE: There is very little in terms of how to *actually get online* with a microcontroller using a consistent step by step process.

 It's mostly anecdotes here and there that you cobble together (voila!).

 ## Full Micropython Example